-Jury Recommends Death Penalty for Merritt
+Jury recommends death penalty for Merritt

 Jury says Merritt should be put to death for three of four murders of Fallbrook's McStay family

-On Monday, June 24, a San Bernardino County jury of 12 people recommended a sentence of death for Charles "Chase" Merritt in counts 2, 3 and 4, but life in prison on count 1 exactly two weeks since they found him guilty of murdering the McStay family of Fallbrook in 2010.
+A San Bernardino County jury of 12 people recommended a sentence of death for Charles "Chase" Merritt Monday, June 24, in counts two, three and four, but life in prison without the possibility of parole on count one exactly two weeks since they found him guilty of murdering Fallbrook's McStay family with special circumstances on all counts.

-The jury recommended Merritt be put to death for the murders of Summer McStay and her two young sons, but recommended life in prison for the murder of Joseph McStay.
-He will be formally sentenced on Sept.
-27.
+The jury recommended Merritt be put to death for the murders of Summer McStay and her two young sons, but recommended life in prison without parole for the murder of Joseph McStay.

 Merritt's head dropped as the decisions were read by the court clerk.

-"This now finally does conclude your service in this case," Superior Court Judge Michael A. Smith told the jurors.
+"This now finally does conclude your service in this case," Superior Court Judge Michael A. Smith said the jurors.
 "I really do appreciate your dedication to this case."

 It is almost certain that Merritt and his defense team will appeal the quadruple murder conviction.

-The penalty phase in the trial of Charles "Ray" Merritt began on Tuesday, June 11, just a day after Merritt was found guilty.
+The penalty phase in the trial of Chase Merritt began Tuesday, June 11, just a day after Merritt was found guilty.

 "Those are the voices that you did not get to hear from," San Bernardino County Prosecutor Melissa Rodriguez told the jurors, showing them a video of the McStay boys during opening statements.
 "At the end of the evidence, in this case, the people believe that there is one penalty in this case that is appropriate – and that is the death penalty."